mhanauer/EthicsDemo/README.md

 TrainingDat1 = as.data.frame(TrainingDat1$Training)
 TrainingDat1 = as.data.frame(na.omit(TrainingDat1))
 colnames(TrainingDat1) = c("Training")
+TrainingDat1 = apply(TrainingDat1, 2, function(x){ifelse(x == "Three (3) or more graduate credit hours
+", "Three (3) or more graduate credit hours", ifelse(x == "Law and ethics was integrated in multiple classes", "Law and ethics was integrated in multiple classes", ifelse(x == "Law and ethics was discussed in a portion of one class", "Law and ethics was discussed in a portion of one class", ifelse(x == "Workshop or conference presentation", "Workshop or conference presentation", ifelse(x == "Workshop or conference presentation", "Workshop or conference presentation", ifelse(x == "No formal graduate training in law and ethics", "No formal graduate training in law and ethics", ifelse(x == "Other", "Other", "Multiple training experiences")))))))})
 TrainingCount =count(TrainingDat1, 'Training'); head(TrainingCount)
 n = sum(TrainingCount$freq)
 TrainingCount$Per = round(TrainingCount$freq/n, 3)
 TrainingCount